My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 GoDaddy let me test out Airo's AI domain generator on the free plan.
 I typed in my test website's name to see which domain endings were free.
 Source: Website Builder Expert

-• Logo designs – GoDaddy’s Airo can generate a unique logo for your business, which can help you get recognized online
+• Logo designs: GoDaddy Airo can generate a unique logo for your business, which can help you get recognized online.

-• Create email marketing campaigns – This helps your business engage with your target audience
+• Create email marketing campaigns: AI email templates can be automated which helps your business engage with your existing customers and target audience.

-• Generate a social media calendar – Tells you about important holidays and the best times to post
+• Generate a social media calendar and publish content: GoDaddy’s social media calendar tells you about important holidays and the best times to post.
+Airo can then fill the calendar with suggested ready-to-post content.

-• AI-powered SEO – Makes it easy to optimize your site for search engines
+• AI-powered SEO: This makes it easy to optimize your site for search engines.

 6. Can You Sell Online With GoDaddy?